adamfowleruk/mljs/planning.md

   - DEFERRED logged in welcome page, with logout button
   - DONE Special re-writer for security and workplace pages
  - DONE Docs: Deprecate mldbwebtest app as primary source of widget files in build, remove app itself
- - Docs: Remove mldbwebtest from tutorials, documentation, wiki
+ - IN PROGRESS Docs: Remove mldbwebtest from tutorials, documentation, wiki
   - replace with Workplace app initially
   - also show mljsrest app via Node.js webserver
  - DONE BUG Widgets: searchbar - When contributing query as term query for structured search, if text blank need to send and-query not term-query("") - else nothing is returned!